"""Generic text parsers for conversion of lattices in different formats to AT."""

 verbose: If True, print detail on the processing

-**kwargs: dict initializer
+**kwargs: dict initialiser.

 """

-super().__init__(env, *args, always_force=False, **kwargs)
+super().__init__(env, always_force=False, **kwargs)

 def _finalise(self, final: bool = True) -> None:

-"""Loop on evaluation of the pending statements"""
+"""Loop on evaluation of the pending statements."""

 def replay():